apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

 If your specification contains such a declaration and it is used somewhere, then you are using the old type annotations.
 You have to remove them and write the new ones.
-The old and new type annotations are conceptually, so there is no automatic upgrade process.
+The old and new type annotations are conceptually different, so there is no automatic upgrade process.

 ### Description of the old type annotations